 Azure Arc provides a consistent platform to manage different cloud environments and also local ones within a central user interface.
 Especially with the rise of Kubernetes and the use in different setups it is more and more complicated to keep an overview.
 This Azure Arc now provides the integration of Kubernetes in the Arc cosmos to manage all resources in one place.
 Also you can use GitOps configurations.
 Get all needed information to get started at the Azure Documentation.

 Azure API Management extension for Visual Studio Code now generally available

 Azure API Management is a fully managed service with only the need of an Azure subscription to get going.
 Download now the Azure API Management Extension for Visual Studio Code here.
 With it you are able to easily manage your corresponding Azure service and all instances while keep working in your IDE.
 Enhance your developing in an API first approach or manage and test in the API Management.
 Additional features are Editing and Debugging policies, Import Azure Functions, App Service and Open API specifications right into the API Management.

 Azure IoT Central new and updated features

 Regarding IoT central you can now use some new features and also enjoy improvements through updated ones.
 You can now reuse interfaces for same device models.
 This reduces complexity by using same technical components and only referencing one interface.
 Also, there is now a better dashboard experience with the settings for it now available in a own section.
 Next up the API was updated.
-For details visit this page.
-Last but not least, there were different improvements of the documentation of IoT central itself.
-Resulting in better texts and more detailed graphics to enhance the learning ability of using IoT central by yourself.
+Last but not least, there were different improvements of the documentation of IoT central itself resulting in better texts and more detailed graphics to enhance the learning ability of using IoT central by yourself.